 I went on to get my B.A. in art history at Princeton and then worked for many years as an editor and writer in Manhattan at various style and fashion magazines, including Elle, Mirabella and Allure.
 I moved back to East Hampton to raise my three sons with my late husband, a modern architect, and freelanced for Elle Decor, Martha Stewart Living, and The New York Times, among other publications.

 Returning to my love of art, I founded folioeast in January, 2016.
-I feel like I'm in my element curating shows studios and working with artists whose work inspires me.
-I'm happy to have been elected a member of the East Hampton Arts Council and thrilled to be a part of the thriving East End arts community.
+I'm in my element curating shows, taking clients to studios and working with artists whose work inspires me.
+I'm a member of the East Hampton Arts Council and thrilled to be a part of the thriving East End arts community.

 kay spear gibson, associate

 I too grew up in East Hampton (Coco and I have been friends since the second grade) and my parents also instilled in me an early appreciation for art and style.
 My father was an avid sailor and amateur photographer, a familiar figure around town with his Rolleiflex.
 His photographs, sometimes still wet from the darkroom, hung from clothespins all over our house and regularly appeared on the front page of The East Hampton Star.
 My stylish British mother ran errands dressed in her kitten heels, behind the wheel of an old Alpha Romeo.